helio-fm/helio-sequencer/Docs/getting-started.md

 ### A bit of a history and a couple of silly excuses

-This project was started out of the need for an advanced MIDI editor — think something like Sublime Text for music.
+This project was started out of the need for an advanced MIDI editor, something like Sublime Text for music.

 I was also sick and tired of visual over-stimulation, which most of the music tools out there tend to have more and more (just google some pictures for "digital audio workstation").
 As one of the main goals, I wanted a tool that feels right: something with an uncluttered and non-distractive UI.

 So generally, I'm always trying to avoid adding UI controls if there's a way to do without them.
 As it turned out, though, there are a couple of challenges with that approach (for which I don't see simple solutions, UX design is hard):
  * one challenge is to keep the UI both simple or even minimalistic and not disorienting at the same time,
- * another challenge is to keep the UI look and behave consistent across all platforms, especially desktop and mobile
+ * another challenge is to keep the UI look and behave consistent across all platforms, especially desktop and mobile.

 If something feels misleading to you — apologizes, feel free to [report](https://github.com/helio-fm/helio-workstation/issues/new) that to help identifying the main friction points.